GoGoKo699/Hopf-ansatz/README.md

 figures_hopf_clean/hopf_geometric_n10_convergence_clean.png
 ```

-These are paper-facing-style Hopf-only plots.
-The generated files are reproducible and are not committed by default.
+These are reproducible Hopf-only outputs and are not committed by default.

 ### Hopf-plus-Adam GitHub comparison plots